 I just wanted to make sure to say thank you for the care and attentiveness you put into my acupuncture session.
 I’m forever a believer in the power of acupuncture.
 My daughter was born a mere 3.5 hours after my water broke post-treatment.

 MP – Cervical Ripening

 Thanks again!
 You were wonderful and I’ll be recommending you in the future!

 Ready to make the leap?

 Chinese medicine is a seasonal medicine.
 Acupuncture, herbs, meditation, and exercise – everything is wrapped around living with the rhythms of the world around you.
 If you’re looking for a guide to preventative medicine and seasonal living, schedule a free 15-minute consultation or book a community acupuncture session.
 Together we can build a lifestyle for you that flows with the cycle of the year using traditional wisdom that fits your modern lifestyle.

 Community acupuncture is an acupuncture session in a shared space with other patients.
 This keeps the cost down for you and adds a sense of hygge to the treatment.
-This treatment is only $35 and is available in the Health Foundations Birth Center’s Yoga Studio on Wednesdays and Fridays from 5:30 to 8.
+This treatment is on a sliding fee scale of $35-50 and is available in the Health Foundations Birth Center’s Yoga Studio on Wednesdays and Fridays from 5:30 to 8:00.

 Not into needles?
 That’s fine!